 - Bowling Green: Greenview Regional Hospital

 Since many ocular conditions can simulate TMVL, any patient with temporary vision loss as described above should receive a dilated eye examination within 24 hours.
-Your eye doctor will then determine if you have TMVL and need emergent referral to a stroke center.
+Your eye doctor will then determine if you have TMVL and need an emergent referral to a stroke center.